enderchriss/sug-3/README.md

 > these are some unblock methods for this site or others, some of these may or may not work

 ### CHROME:CHROMESIGNIN
-> you NEED to be on google chrome for this to work, other chromium based browsers like [Brave](https://brave.com/) or [Helium](https://helium.computer/) may or may not have this browser flag
+> you NEED to be on chromium OS for this to work, this browser flag only occurs on chromebooks, and such.

-1. on your chrome search bar, type chrome://chromesignin
+1. on your chrome search bar, type chrome://chrome-signin

 2. there should be a google sign in page displayed.